Lionel Messi Keeps Throwing Up During Matches, And No One Can Figure Out Why

 Messi himself called it “no big deal,” saying, “Sometimes I accelerate very fast and the change in air intake causes me to heave.
 I felt completely fine at the end of the match”

-It appears to be a strange but harmless ailment, but it happens all the time.
+It appears to be a strange but harmless ailment.
+It happens with great regularity, though.

 Against Romania in March of 2014: